DefinitionThe percentage of persons in each age group.

 Why Is This Important?People's age, sex, culture, and living and working conditions affect their health in important ways that must be considered in planning for the public health of the population.
 Having a large percentage of the population made up of young children emphasizes the importance of making available key preventive health measures (e.g. immunizations) and age-appropriate screenings to identify developmental delays at a time when treatment is most effective.

-How Do We Compare With the U.S.?According to the 2015 American Community Survey, 41.9% of Utah's estimated population were age 24 or under, compared with 32.7% of the total U.S. population.
+How Do We Compare With the U.S.?According to the U.S. Census Bureau Population Division, in 2016 30.2% of Utah's estimated population were under age 18, compared with 22.8% of the total U.S. population.